 Despite the name, beach tea isn’t something that you’d want to use to brew a hot beverage.
 Known scientifically as Croton punctuatus, beach tea grows in coastal dunes and strands along Florida’s Atlantic Coast and most of the Gulf.
-It is a Florida native but is considered rare, despite its extensive range.
+It is a Florida native but is considered rare, despite having an extensive geographic range.

 So it lives up to at least the first half of its common name.
 The inspiration for the second half is uncertain, though the theory is that someone, somewhere within its extended range probably used beach tea medicinally for reasons seemingly lost to history.
 During our research, we couldn't find a single reference where beach tea has been used either as food or as medicine.

 Beach tea is a small, dense shrubby plant that grows in dunes well above the high tide line.
 It stands one to three feet tall, with a spread of three or four feet.
 It has dull green, almost silvery, leaves that are somewhat elliptically shaped and come to a sharp point at the apex.
 The flowers are white, lack petals and generally lacking in eye appeal.
 They are fragrant, however.
 In South Florida and points south, beach tea blooms year-round; in cooler climes, it blooms in spring and summer.
 One other note: beach tea plants have both male and female flowers, the male appearing toward the top and females toward the bottom.